koinlatam/android-sdk/README.md

 ## Installation

-Download the .aar file of the corresponding release and place it on the project "libs" carpet
+Download the .aar file of the corresponding release and place it on the project "libs" directory

 Add the line `implementation files('libs/fingerprint-sdk-release.aar')`to your project's dependencies.